rlevine/droplet_video_analyzer/README.md

 the source file, if it doesn't find one, with instructions for completing the annotation in the file.
 Subsequent runs with the parameter present will use the annotations in the file to correct droplet connections.
-The header of the correction file will document the threshold, similarity and frame history values used to generate the original output that is being corrected.
+The header of the correction file will document the threshold, similarity and frame history values used to generate the original file being corrected.
 Using different values will almost certainly invalidate the correction instructions in the file.

 ```